Soba places that are so good

 Image credit: @japan_lover_sg

-Everyone knows Liang Court as a haven for Japanese food.
-Located in Japanese supermarket Medi-ya’s Donanko Plaza food court is one of our favourite soba places, Bentoss Hokkaido, which serves Japanese soba in all kinds of combinations.
+Located in Japanese supermarket Medi-ya’s Great World City food court is one of our favourite soba places, Bentoss Hokkaido, which serves Japanese soba in all kinds of combinations.

-Their simple Zaru Soba starts from an affordable $6.80.
-Although quite a bit pricier at $22.80, the Kaisen Chirashi Soba is a unique hybrid of chirashi and soba—just the thing for those who can never decide between rice bowls or noodles.
+Their simple Oobei Ten Soba, with jumbo tempura prawns, starts from an affordable $12.80.
+Although quite a bit pricier at $25.80, the Salmon Kaisen & Mini Soba is a unique hybrid of chirashi and soba—just the thing for those who can never decide between rice bowls or noodles.
 Bonus: There’s no service charge here!

 Address: 177 River Valley Road, #B1-50, Liang Court Shopping Centre, Singapore 179030